ELAW partner Shweta Narayan at Community Environmental Monitoring has sent terrific news:

 The developers submitted a CEIA, but it did not consider the cumulative impacts of building a power plant in an area already plagued by air pollution, including mention of how emissions of nitrogen oxides from the power plant would create a photochemical smog when combined with pollution from existing industries and volatile organic compounds (VOCs) from a proposed refinery.

-"This week's court order from the National Green Tribunal is great news for the people of Cuddalore and for the global climate," says Mark Chernaik, ELAW Staff Scientist.
+“This week’s ordonnance du tribunal from the National Green Tribunal is great news for the people of Cuddalore and for the global climate,” says Mark Chernaik, ELAW Staff Scientist.

 The New Indian Express concurs:

 “In a stinging rebuke of the haphazard manner in which the matter was handled by the EAC [Expert Appraisal Committee], the tribunal criticized the ‘casual approach’ and said it ‘failed to apply its mind’ on the material placed before it.”

 Pour plus d'informations, consultez :